lmissbach/MCC_OAG_code/README.md

 # MCC_OAG_code
 This private repo tracks the progress on scraping OAG

+### 26/03
+problem with log in detail, trying on the hertie connect page try manually inserting the login for the password try to scrape the world bank data to practice ticking bozed and useful also to compare the vertical and horizontal data with other from accredited sources

 ### 22/03
 switchd from jupyter notebook to vscode managed scraping on a newspaper, insert things in a search bar